Bithero-Agency/ninox.d-web/readme.md

     return resp;
 }
 ```
-Miniweb has the ability to analyse annotated functions and call them with any order of parameters, as long as minweb supports the type.
+ninox.d-web has the ability to analyse annotated functions and call them with any order of parameters, as long as minweb supports the type.

 Currently supported are:
 - `Request` get the raw http request
-- `MiniwebRequest` get the miniweb request
+- `NinoxWebRequest` get the ninox.d-web request
 - `HeaderBag` get the headers of the request
 - `URI` get the uri of the request
 - `QueryParamBag` get the query params of the request